LukasHuth/TeacherList/README.md

 - **convert_moved_room**: Determines whether the moved should be converted to just show the new room or if the whole string with the old room should be shown aswell.
 Default value is true, meaning only the new room is shown.
+- **hide_cancelled**: Decides whether a cancelled course should be displayed or not.
+Default value is true, meaning cancelled courses are hidden.

 ### Example usage